- PhD Candidate

 Research

-- Our group released PicoLM, the Cambridge Small Language Model & Learning Dynamics Framework in March 2025 to investigate these research questions.
+Small Language Models: Our group released PicoLM, the Cambridge Small Language Model & Learning Dynamics Framework in March 2025 to investigate these research questions.
 Check out the YouTube Video put together by Zeb Goriely: Introducing PicoLM | YouTube.
+We use Pico to investigate questions related to multilingual pretraining, learning dynamics and language model interpretability.
+I manage and supervise students working on the Pico Framework.

-I also have interests in alignment, interpretability and multilingual NLP.
 See my Cambridge Language Sciences page for more information on my research interests in Cognitive Science and Linguistics.

 Teaching